 - How do I apply my work-study to multiple jobs?

 The first time you complete the online referral form, 100% of your work-study award will default to that job.
 If you fill out additional referral cards you will receive an email from the SEO asking you to send them the appropriate allocations for all of your positions.
-If you wish to change your ceiling or move your allotment from one job to another after this initial contact, you must contact the SEO at email@example.com or call 617-495-2585.
+If you wish to change your work-study ceiling or move your allotment from one job to another, contact the SEO at email@example.com or 617-495-2585.

 - Do I have to complete an online referral form for each job, or will one form cover all my work-study jobs?